Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-After a rather fantastic three days in Salzburg with our four and five-year-old children, followed by a single night in dreamy Hallstatt, we moved on to our next Austrian destination, Innsbruck.
+After a rather fantastic three days in Salzburg, followed by a single night in dreamy Hallstatt, we moved on to our next Austrian destination: Innsbruck.

 Visitors with kids will find there are more adventurous things to do with kids in Innsbruck and around it.
-The city is practically synonymous with winter sports, having hosted the Winter Olympics twice (1964 and 1976), and the Bergisel Ski Jump, a popular tourist attraction today, is visible from all over town.
+The city is practically synonymous with winter sports, having hosted the Winter Olympics twice (1964 and 1976), and the Bergisel Ski Jump (see below), a popular tourist attraction today, is visible from all over town.

 As for the city center, Innsbruck felt a little more like a normal city to us.
 The Innsbruck Old City was gorgeous, but it simply couldn’t compare to Salzburg’s for us.
 However, Innsbruck is surrounded by snow-capped mountains, forming an incredible backdrop to the city, so in terms of natural beauty Innsbruck is the clear winner.